 The Provincetown Carnival is put on by the Provincetown Business Guild, an organization founded in 1978 to promote LGBTQ business, culture, and tourism in Provincetown.
 P’Town has long been a welcoming destination for LGBTQ+ travelers with the Provincetown Business Guild commenting, “Situated at the tip of beautiful Cape Cod, 60 miles out to sea, this is a place where people come together to celebrate diversity, individuality, arts, and culture.
 Every corner you turn offers amazing views, sights, and sounds with live music, entertainment, drag shows, tea dances, festivals, museums, whale watches, shopping, and eye candy all around.”

 The first Provincetown Carnival was put on by the Business Guild in 1978, kicking off the organization’s vision of turning P’Town into a world-class destination for gay and lesbian tourists, and a place where gay and lesbian owned businesses could thrive.
 They have been instrumental in shaping today’s P’Town.
 The Provincetown Carnival has grown into a lively and beloved holiday on the Outer Cape, welcoming 100,000 visitors annually.

 Provincetown Jazz Festival

 Also in August, the Provincetown Jazz Festival will offer two evenings of jazz!
 The annual event has been enjoyed on the Cape since 2005.
-This year’s event will feature a show on August 8th at the Cotuit Center for the Arts in Cotuit and an August 16th show at the Provincetown Art Association and Museum.
+This year’s event will feature a show on August 7th at the Cultural Center of Cape Cod and an August 8th show at the Provincetown Art Association and Museum.